This post covers Intrepid Museum tickets and available discounts and provides tips to help you plan your visit here.

 - Other Manhattan Museums

-- Things to Do
+- Things to do in NYC

 Tickets for add-on experiences at the Museum, including tours and flight simulator rides, can be purchased in the Welcome Center.